nephatrine/docker-gitea-web/README.md

 This docker image contains a Gitea server to self-host your own git repositories.

-To secure this service, we suggest a separate reverse proxy server (e.g. an [NGINX](https://nginx.com/) container.
+To secure this service, we suggest a separate reverse proxy server, such as an [NGINX](https://nginx.com/) container.
 Alternatively, Gitea does include built-in options for using your own SSL certificates or using an ACME service such as LetsEncrypt.